- Strategic outreach isn’t just for SEO, it also amplifies your digital marketing efforts.

 Technology has made stock trading more accessible than ever.
 Robo advisors can now adequately balance portfolios for just a small fee.
 Apps like Robinhood offer free platforms and commission-free trading to young DIY investors.
 And there are copious financial blogs and podcasts people can turn to for free advice.

 This creates strong headwinds for financial advisors.
 But it also presents a huge opportunity.
-When more people than ever have access to the stock market, more people than ever become investors.
+When more people have access to the stock market, more people become investors.
 And when those investors turn serious, the limitations of a free trading app just won’t cut it.

 If you meet your audience where they are and start the conversation now, they’ll think of you later when it’s time to choose a financial advisor.

 Focus on how you’re going to tell the stories that communicate your core values and convey expertise.
-This doesn’t always mean the content is about you.
+This doesn’t always mean your content strategy is about you.
 It should include many other avenues of outreach that build trust in your brand or otherwise strengthen relationships with your audience members.

 Build thought leadership